-(i) Making a formal statement: The first step is to make a formal statement of the null hypothesis (H_0) and also of the alternative hypothesis (H_a) .
+(i) Making a formal statement: The first step is to make a formal statement of the null hypothesis (H_0) and also of the alternative hypothesis (H_a).
 In other words, both the hypotheses should be clearly stated.
 For example, an engineer wishes to test the load bearing capacity of an old bridge which must be more than 10 tons, in that case the hypotheses can be stated as under:

-Null hypothesis H_0 : $\mu = 10$ tons Alternative Hypothesis H_a : $\mu > 10$ tons
+Null hypothesis $H_0: \mu = 10$ tons Alternative Hypothesis $H_a: \mu > 10$ tons nature of the study under consideration.

-The formulation of hypotheses is a very important step which must be accomplished with utmost care and in accordance with the objectives and nature of the study under consideration.
 It also indicates whether the researcher should use a one-tailed test or a two-tailed test.
 If H_a is of the type greater than or of the type lesser than, a one-tailed test must be used, but when H_a is of the type "whether greater or smaller" then we use a two-tailed test.